How To Add A Link Section To WordPress

 Edit Link page

-• Click the Update Link button to save your link details,
+• Click on Update Link to save your link details,

-• Click on Visit Link to see your link and make sure that you have set up everything correctly (the link will open in a new window),
+• Click on Visit Link to check that you have set up its URL correctly (the link will open up in a new window),

-• Click Delete to remove the link from your table …
+• Click Delete to delete the link from your link table if you no longer require it …

 Update Link button